infinum/wordpress-handbook/Automated testing in WordPress/Unit testing.md

 }
 ```

-We've mocked the endpoint list and used it to check if the method does what it is supposed to do.
+We've mocked the endpoint list and used it to check whether the method does what it is supposed to do.
 We are not interested in whether this will actually remove the endpoints in WordPress.
-For that, we'd have to create integration tests, load WordPress, mock a REST server, and then test if the endpoints are removed.
+For that, we would have to create integration tests, load WordPress, mock a REST server, and then test if the endpoints are removed.

-For more information on unit testing read [this article](https://tfrommen.de/an-introduction-to-unit-testing-for-wordpress/).
+For more information on unit testing, read [this article](https://tfrommen.de/an-introduction-to-unit-testing-for-wordpress/).

 ## Brain Monkey